-Its spring in Texas.
-The winter slumber is now over for all of Mother Nature’s critters including everyone’s favorite parasite, CHIGGERS.
-Also known as a red bug, berry bugs, harvest mites, scrub-itch mites and those low life belly crawling pond scum sucking……….
-In the case of chiggers, the best defense is a good offense.
+It’s spring in Texas.
+The winter slumber is now over for all of Mother Nature’s critters including everyone’s favorite parasite, the CHIGGER!
+Also known as a red bug, berry bugs, harvest mites, scrub-itch mites, and those low life, belly crawling, pond scum sucking……….
+Chiggers are such an irritant that the US Army has a fact sheet on them.
+For us homeowners, the best defense is a good offense.
 Chiggers come into our environment from wildlife including birds, mammals, and reptiles.
 They also like an undisturbed environment.
 Start by disturbing their environment.
-Keep your lawn mowed, watered and fertilized on a regular basis.
+Keep your lawn mowed, watered, and fertilized on a regular basis.
 In other words, maintain your lawn.
 The next step is trying to control the wildlife in the yard.
 This means taking down the bird feeder for a month or two.

 Applying sulfur to the yard is the most common all-natural method for chigger control.
-Sulfur is a repellent not a killer and because chiggers live in clusters, sulfur must be applied heavy.
+Sulfur is a repellant, not a killer and because chiggers live in clusters, sulfur must be applied heavily.
 Light applications just spread out the problem.
-Powder sulfur is more effective than the granulated sulfur but does not last as long and is a mess to apply.
+Powder sulfur is more effective than the granulated but does not last as long and is a mess to apply.
 Putting powder sulfur in a sock and dusting yourself is another method.
-You need to apply the sulfur everywhere you don’t want to get bit.
+You need to apply the sulfur everywhere you don’t want to get bit!
 This same methodology applies to the lawn.
-The rule of thumb is a 50-pound bag of granulated sulfur should cover 2,500 square feet and last about three weeks depending on the weather.
+The rule of thumb is a 50-pound bag of granulated sulfur should cover 2,500 square feet and lasts about three weeks depending on the weather.
 A 50-pound bag of powder will cover about one acre and last until it gets wet.